Florida Keys National Marine Sanctuary

 In response to public concerns about threats facing the Florida Keys marine environment, NOAA conducted the first comprehensive review of the management plan, zoning plan, and regulations for Florida Keys National Marine Sanctuary, since 1997.
 This is a multi-step public process.
 The end goal is to build back the ecosystem's resilience so it can better withstand the elements that caused these declines—hurricanes, diseases, vessel groundings, rising ocean temperatures, pollution, and human interactions.

-Phase I of this process included a formal Notice of Intent and public comment scoping period which transitioned into Phase II, a more in-depth Sanctuary Advisory Council and community working group input process.
+Phase I of this process included a formal notice of intent and public comment scoping period which transitioned into Phase II, a more in-depth Sanctuary Advisory Council and community working group input process.

 Phase III, called the draft environmental impact statement, included a 5-month public comment period that ended January 31, 2020.